Cyclone Gabrielle deaths confirmed in New Zealand

 On Tuesday, police confirmed a body had been found on the beach on Bay View, just north of Napier, a region with heavy floods.

-However, a police spokeswoman told AAP it had not yet been tied to the effects of Gabrielle, with inquiries ongoing.
+However, a police spokeswoman said it had not yet been tied to the effects of Gabrielle, with inquiries ongoing.

 – AAP